mitcho/turktools/README.md

 In the remainder of this section, we will describe the usage of these tools.
 For a more detailed description of the tools and a proposed workflow, please read:

-> Erlewine, Michael Yoshitaka and Hadas Kotek (2013). [*A streamlined approach to online linguistic surveys*](http://ling.auf.net/lingbuzz/001802/current.pdf?_s=LiLdL09ykzKwmSOX).
-Submitted.
+> Erlewine, Michael Yoshitaka and Hadas Kotek (2013). [*A streamlined approach to online linguistic surveys*](http://ling.auf.net/lingbuzz/001802/current.pdf).
+Manuscript, MIT.

 ### Skeletons